AlexZhou876/AlexZhou876/README.md

 I like the creative and problem-solving aspects of programming, and like to make sure that my projects are useful, whether for others or just for my own education and enjoyment.
 I am currently seeking an internship for fall 2021.

 ## Current Projects
  * **Meetable**, a web and mobile app which helps university students find compatible friend groups based on interests.
 I'm primarily involved with Nodejs, Express, Mongoose, but am also learning React.
+Recently we have renovated our backend with AWS Amplify and GraphQL, so I am learning those.
  * **music-editor**, a GUI-based editor for intrumental music capable of MIDI sequencing and IO
  * Planning a small project which will run and render an n-body simulation